 The shift from automation to augmentation: redefining human-AI collaboration in the modern workplace

-Kuljeet Kaur’s research on Human–AI collaboration promotes ethical AI systems that augment human decision-making and improve workplace productivity globally.
+Kuljeet Kaur’s research focuses on human–AI collaboration, promoting ethical, augmentative AI systems that enhance workplace decision-making and productivity.

 The rapid advancement of AI in various industries around the globe is creating a challenge for organizations that extends beyond simply adopting the technology – how can AI systems collaborate with humans rather than replace them?
 Although most of the current AI development is centred on automation, efficiency, and algorithmic performance, experts caution that the future of workplace innovation lies in the development of systems that augment human decision-making, not replace it.
 Independent AI researcher Kuljeet Kaur is filling this crucial void by developing Human–AI Collaboration frameworks, which are reshaping the way organizations think about AI in the workplace.
 Kaur’s research, keynote speeches, and academic work are all focused on promoting a more balanced, ethical, and productive use of AI in the modern workplace.